Nintendo Direct Event Delayed Due To Earthquake

 A 6.7 magnitude earthquake struck the northern Japanese island of Hokkaido early Thursday morning, prompting Nintendo corporation to postpone a planned Nintendo Direct live streaming event related to the Switch and 3DS products.
-Nintendo released the following image and statement on Twitter:
+Nintendo released the following image and statement on Twitter.

 Due to the powerful earthquake in Hokkaido, Japan, we have decided to delay this week’s planned Nintendo Direct.
 We will provide a new time and date in the near future.
 Thank you for your understanding. pic.twitter.com/IITgJFtzub